Delaware Statutory Trust

 Exit Strategy:

 • Consider the sponsor’s exit plan.
-How will the property be sold or refinanced?
+How will the property be sold?

 • Understand the timeline for potential liquidity events.